PRIVACY NOTICE FOR OUR MEMBERS

 - the right to request the erasure of your personal information in certain limited circumstances;

-- the right to restrict processing of your personal information where certain requirements are met;
+- the right to restrict the processing of your personal information where certain requirements are met;

 - the right to object to the processing of your personal information;